msychalice/leetcode/README.md

 findPaths(2, 1) = 1
 findPaths(m, n) = findPaths(m-1,n) + findPaths(m,n-1)
 ```
+Need to check the hash table that caches all the intermediate results.
 Beware of the edge case (1,1), needs to be checked before running the recursive function.

+## 63. Unique Paths II
+The solution is similar to #62

 ## 66. Plus One